tonethar/IGME-430-Spring-2021/hw-notes/HW-random-jokes-plus-an-ajax-client.md

 ## I. Overview

 - We are going to add a simple [`XHR`](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) driven client page to your completed [HW - Random Jokes Plus - Phase 4](https://github.com/tonethar/IGME-430-Spring-2021/blob/main/hw-notes/HW-random-jokes-plus.md#phase4)
-- You have worked with XHR and web services in both IGME-230/235 & IGME-330 - so this should be really easy for you
+- You have worked with XHR and web services in both IGME-230/235 & IGME-330 - so this should be review for you
 - This will also help with project 1!

 <hr>